FREQUENTLY ASKED QUESTIONS

 Can you start building while I wait for my permit?

 It's always a good idea to wait until you get the permit before a build starts.
 Although we design our projects to fit within every posted regulation and code,

-if the permit offices decides that something needs to be changed, that would require us to re-build parts we've already done, or potentially to start over.
+if the permit office decides that something needs to be changed, that would require us to re-build parts we've already done, or potentially to start over.

-Thsi would cost you, the client, for extra time and materials and we want to avoid that headache for all involved.
+This would cost you, the Client, for extra time and materials and we want to avoid that headache for all involved.

 STILL HAVE QUESTIONS?
 GIVE US A CALL!